 Practice proper sidewalk etiquette or prepare for death stares

-Even though I said New Yorkers are actually pretty cool people and that whole “rude New Yorker” thing is overblown, there’s one crucial exception: do not fuck with the sidewalk.
+Even though I said New Yorkers are actually pretty cool people and that whole “rude New Yorker” thing is overblown, there’s one crucial exception, which is my #1 New York tip for first timers: do not [email protected](* with the sidewalk.

 Keep it moving

-This is a New Yorker’s #1 pet peeve and my top NYC tip for tourists.
-Absolutely do not stop in the middle of the sidewalk to text, take photos, or check directions.
+This is a New Yorker’s #1 pet peeve and one of my top tips for visiting New York City for the first time.
+It’s quite simple: absolutely do not stop in the middle of a busy sidewalk to text, take photos, or check directions.

-If you really need to stop and figure out directions or respond to an urgent message, stand on the curb or by a storefront so that you’re out of the line of people walking.
+If you really need to stop and figure out directions or respond to an urgent message, that’s perfectly fine, but you should stand on the curb or by a storefront so that you’re out of the line of people walking.
 Simple.

 If you’re part of a couple, don’t walk holding hands at an insane distance taking up all the sidewalk, or if you’re in a group of 3+, don’t walk in all in one horizontal line.
 Both things make it impossible for people to easily pass you.